paluh/purescript-puxing-bob/README.md

 ## Pux.Routing.Bob

-This module implements simple approach for routing, which can be embeded in your application and it will handle routing for you.
-This is not really composable approach, but it is simple.
+This module implements simple approach to routing.
+This component can be embeded in your application and it will handle routing for you.
+This architecture is not really composable, but it is simple and it is base for extended more composable implementation, so let's start with it.

 ### Overview